 - Willingness to learn and abide by best practices in peer support.

 - Ability to work both independently and on teams.

 - Ability to think proactively, address problems creatively, and take initiative appropriately.

 - Ability to maintain confidentiality and professionalism as an ambassador for the organization.

 - Demonstrated excellence in organizational, written, and verbal communication skills.

 - Demonstrated competence with a variety of office tools, including virtual communication and meetings, time scheduling, video conferencing, organizational and project management, and CRM technology.

-Paid time off offered plus two office Holidays (Thanksgiving and Christmas Day) after the employee introductory period.
+- Paid time off is offered plus three office Holidays: New Year's , Thanksgiving ,and Christmas Day) after the employee introductory period.